 20-06 Utopia Parkway near 20th Avenue

-Opened by a third generation barber and local family man, this haircutting spot is divided into two distinct section: An old-school barber shop for men and a toy-filled Kids Zone featuring police and airplane seats, walls decorated with Mickey Mouse and other cartoon characters, and a waiting room with Xbox and Nintendo video games.
+Opened by a third generation barber and local family man, this haircutting spot is divided into two distinct section: An old-school barber shop for men and a toy-filled kids salon, featuring police and airplane seats, cartoon character wall decals, and a waiting room with video games.
 Utopia strives to be a salon where all kids feel comfortable, even children with special needs.
-Inspired by his wife's work as a special needs teacher, the owner has created a sensory-friendly atmosphere with dimmed lights, customized quiet clippers, and staff trained to handle children with autism or other special needs.
+Inspired by his wife's work as a special needs teacher, the owner has created a sensory-friendly atmosphere with dimmed lights, customized quiet clippers, and staff trained to handle all children.